jyjoshi/gpt/Notes.md

 Once encoding is done.
 The keys and values can be used from the encoder while the queries come from the decoder.

+**Note** We can treat the heads as the fourth-dimension.
+Creating nice batches.